netenglabs/suzieq/README.md

 * All the analysis are exposed either via a CLI or via Python objects.
 The output can be rendered in various formats from plain text to JSON and CSV.
 * The analysis engine used in this release is pandas.

-**We support gathering data from Cumulus, Arista, JunOS and NXOS routers, and Linux servers.** We gather:
+**We support gathering data from Arista EOS, Cisco's NXOS, Cumulus, JunOS, and SONIC routers, and Linux servers.** We gather:

 * Basic device info
 * Interfaces